axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

   <li id="en05">
    <p class="_list-item">
     <div class="_p">
-     We should be able to figure out who&rsquo;s 1) nearby an outlet and 2) can get the goods the the Neighbor requested.
+     We should be able to figure out who is 1) nearby an outlet and 2) can get the goods the the Neighbor requested.
      <a class="_uparrow" href="#bm05"><img src="/assets/img/arrow-up-icon.png"></a>
     </div>
    </p>